-In this episode, we interview Forest Shomer, native seed saver and founder of Inside Passage Seeds (http://www.insidepassageseeds.com. ).
-We talk a little bit about Forest's background and heart-centered approach to seed saving, and then he demonstrates two different seed saving techniques: a way to extract seeds from berries and small fruits (using huckleberry as an example), and how to winnow dried seeds using the wind (using camas seeds as an example).
+In this episode, we interview Forest Shomer, native seed saver and founder of Inside Passage Seeds.
+We talk a little bit about Forests background and heart-centered approach to seed saving, and then he demonstrates two different seed saving techniques: a way to extract seeds from berries and small fruits (using huckleberry as an example), and how to winnow dried seeds using the wind (using camas seeds as an example).

 Seed Stories Episode 2:

-Judy Thierry from the University Place Community Garden shares about how saving corn kernels (specifically of the glass gem organic corn variety), buckwheat and coriander.
+Judy Thierry from the University Place Community Garden shares with us how to save corn kernels (specifically of the glass gem organic corn variety), as well as buckwheat and coriander seeds.

 Seed Stories Episode 3:

-Dana is currently the Noxious Weed Coordinator with Kitsap County and works with many community groups such as: Center for Spiritual Living Food is Free, and Gardening for the Greater Good FB group.
+Dana left her/their previous job as the Noxious Weed Coordinator with Kitsap County to join us at Pierce Conservation District as our new Executive Director.
+She/They also work with many community groups such as: Center for Spiritual Living, Food is Free, and Gardening for the Greater Good Facebook Group.

 Seed Stories Episode 4:

-Erica Hernandez from Colibri Farms shares a story behind and how to save orca beans.
-They shared these links to further your seed saving knowledge:
+Erica Hernandez owner/operator of Colibri Farms, and also a Program Coordinator here at Harvest Pierce County, shares a story about Orca Beans and how to save them.
+Additionally, they wanted to share the following links to further your seed saving knowledge: